CZ-NIC/knot/doc/reference.rst

 ------------------

-When a connection attempt times out to some remote address, this information will be kept for this specified time in seconds and other connections to the same address won't be attempted.
+When a connection attempt times out to some remote address, this information will be kept for this specified time (in milliseconds) and other connections to the same address won't be attempted.
 This prevents repetitive waiting for timeout on an unreachable remote.

 *Default:* 0